marodatavision/marodatavision/README.md

   Developing trading bots using cTrader/cAlgo (C#), including technical & fundamental analysis and backtesting strategies

 - **Science & Technology for the Greater Good**
   Passionate about exploring scientific insights related to consciousness, collective systems, and the possibility of life beyond death.
-Committed to contributing to ecological solutions (e.g., carbon capture and storage)
+Committed to contributing to ecological or agricultural solutions (e.g., carbon capture and storage or efficient farming)

 ---

 ## 💼 Goals

-I'm planning to **start a side business as an IT consultant** (Power BI, Microsoft Fabric, data analysis).
-My mission is to drive sustainable digitalization, data transparency, and solutions that benefit society and the environment.
+My goal is to grow technically – from an experienced mid-level developer to a true senior.
+In particular, I want to deepen my expertise in AI-powered assistant systems and actively contribute to building products that deliver real value to people.

 ---